RayLin1230/RCOS-Cilium/startprocess.md

 The document first introduces me to Cilium, Kubernetes, and Terraform.

 Kubernetes are a platform to automate the deployment and management of containerized applications.
 Containers are self-contained units that hold everything an app needs to run, ensuring consistent behavior across environments.

+Cilium helps manage data communication between applications in a Kubernetes cluster, enhancing security, visibility, and scalability.
+Cilium secures traffic by controlling which applications can communicate and provides monitoring of traffic flow within the cluster.